 An amateur station must only be operated on a frequency that is:

-(a) in a frequency band mentioned in an item in Table 1A; and
+(a) within a frequency band mentioned in column 1 of an item in Table 1A; and

-(b) outside any frequency range mentioned in relation to an area of operation mentioned in an item in Table 1B.
+(b) if a transmission made using the station would occur in an area specified in column 1 of an item in Table 1B – not within any frequency range specified in column 2 of the item.

-21 Permitted emissions
+21 Permitted emission modes

-An amateur station must not be operated in a frequency band mentioned in an item in Table 1A unless:
+An amateur station must not be operated on a frequency in a frequency band mentioned in column 1 of an item in Table 1A unless:

-(a) it is operated using an emission mode mentioned in the item; and
+(a) the station is operated using an emission mode mentioned in column 2 of the item; and

-(b) the transmission remains entirely within the frequency band mentioned in the item.
+(b) the transmission remains entirely within that frequency.

+Table 1A Permitted frequencies and emission modes

+(sections 20 and 21)